Abdullah Haroon: Early life and political career

-Abdullah Haroon was born into a Kutchi Memon family.
+Abdullah Haroon was born into a Kutchi Memon family in 1872 at Karachi, British India.
 He lost his father at an early age of four and was raised by his grandmother who was a deeply religious lady.
 Early in his life, he worked as an 'assistant bicycle repairman' for 4 annas (quarter of an Indian rupee).
 He deeply believed in the dignity of labor.
 Then in 1896, at the age of 24, he started his own business as a small merchant in Karachi.
 He soon became very successful and was called Sindh's 'Sugar King' by his contemporaries due to his business trades in sugar.

-In 1901, he developed an interest in politics.
+In 1913, he developed an interest in politics.
 He first became a member of the Karachi Municipality from May 1913 to September 1916.
-Again he was a member of this body from 1 May 1921 to 21 August 1934.
+Again, he was a member of this body from 1 May 1921 to 21 August 1934.

 Abdullah Haroon first joined the Indian National Congress party in 1917 and started to participate in the Independence movement of India.
+He was elected as a member of the Central Legislative Assembly in 1924 and then re-elected twice in 1930 and 1934.

-Soon he was disenchanted with the policies of the Congress party of India and joined the All-India Muslim League party and remained its strong supporter till his death.
+Soon he was disenchanted with the policies of the Congress party of India and joined the All-India Muslim League and remained its strong supporter till his death.
 In 1919, he became president of the Khilafat Committee of Sindh, a branch of the larger Khilafat Movement of India under the leadership of Muhammad Ali Jouhar.

 He also served as president of the Sindh Provincial Muslim League from 1920 to 1930.